Girl Name · Sanskrit Origin

 Is Ipsita a popular name in India?

-Ipsita is considered a classic name, particularly popular in Bengal, Odisha, North India.
+Ipsita is considered a traditional name, particularly popular in Bengal, Odisha, Bihar.